pscosta/kafka-proto-api/README.md

 ### Kafka Protobuf Api

-Api for protobuf messages exchanging using a Kafka broker.
+API for protobuf messages exchanging using a Kafka broker and Spring.
 ```
 compile 'pcosta:kafka-proto-api:1.0.0'
 ```